 “Vessel prices in the offshore market have risen by a huge margin since 2021, but Capital are clearly anticipating a strong forward curve going forward,” Nash said.

-An unnamed Greek owner has also inked up to 10 MPSVs at Singapore’s Pax Ocean.
+An unnamed Greek owner has also ordered up to 10 MPSVs at Singapore’s Pax Ocean.

-“As we have seen, it’s an expensive time to buy large ships across sectors, and it’s a good time to sell based on historical prices,” the associate director added.
+“As we have seen, it’s an expensive time to buy large ships across sectors, and it’s a good time to sell based on historical prices,” Nash added.

-“Capital Group must have felt the timing was right to sell nine modern VLCCs to Bahri in August, pocketing $1bn,” Nash added.
+“Capital Group must have felt the timing was right to sell nine modern VLCCs to Bahri in August, pocketing $1bn.”

-This was followed by a further five 11-year-old post-panamaxes to undisclosed buyers last month.
+This was followed by the sale of five 11-year-old post-panamaxes to undisclosed buyers last month.

 These deals combined have generated revenue of more than $1.4bn that will be used to finance Capital’s expansive gas carrier newbuilding programme, Nash said.